-Also called ethanol, grain alcohol, and pure alcohol, it is a chemical compound, a simple alcohol with the chemical formula C2H5OH.
+Also called ethanol, grain alcohol, and pure alcohol, a chemical compound, a simple alcohol with the chemical formula C2H5OH.

 It can be described as a colorless liquid that can be soluble in water.
 It also has a slight odor and a somewhat sweet taste when diluted.
-However, when undiluted or concentrated, it tastes very strong and leaves a fiery aftertaste.
+However, when undiluted or concentrated, it tastes solid and leaves a fiery aftertaste.

 Ethanol is a volatile and flammable liquid.
 It is a psychoactive substance.
 Ethyl alcohol is the alcohol found in alcoholic beverages such as beer, brandy, or whiskey.
 It is made from the fermentation or chemical breakdown of sugars by yeast.

-    Ethanol is produced naturally by the fermentation of sugars by yeasts or by petrochemical processes, and is most commonly consumed as a popular recreational drug.
+Ethanol is produced naturally by the fermentation of sugars by yeasts or petrochemical processes and is most commonly consumed as a popular recreational drug.
 It also has medical applications as an antiseptic and disinfectant.

-    The compound is widely used as a chemical solvent, either for scientific chemical testing or in synthesis of other organic compounds, and it is a vital substance used in many different types of manufacturing industries.
-Ethanol is also used as a clean burning fuel source.
+The compound is widely used as a chemical solvent, either for scientific chemical testing or in the synthesis of other organic compounds.
+It is a vital substance used in many different types of manufacturing industries.
+Ethanol is also used as a clean-burning fuel source.

 The prefix “et-” and the qualifier “ethyl” in “ethyl alcohol” originally come from the name “ethyl” assigned in 1834 to the group C2H5- by Justus Liebig.

 He coined the word from the German name Aether for the compound C2H5-O-C2H5 (commonly called “ether” in English, more specifically called “diethyl ether”).